r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 The other girls tell me you saved them from a pack of wild beasts.

 **G：???:**
-And you are the troupe's Ringmaster, eh, {(M) Mr. /(F) Ms. } Fujimaru.
+And you are the troupe's Ringmaster, eh, [♂ Mr. /♀ Ms. ] Fujimaru.
 You must let me express my thanks.

 **G：???:**
 Let's see.
 It would be quite difficult to find a decent inn in Salem at this hour.